-All members of staff at Garlinge Primary School and Nursery have been made aware of the requirement to read and understand Part 1 and Annex A of the DfE Keeping Children Safe in Education 2022 document.
-Staff who work directly with children have also been made aware of the requirement to read Annex B from KCSIE 2022.
-These documents are available online at; Keeping children safe in education - GOV.UK (www.gov.uk) or a hard copy can be found in the staffroom, Inclusion office, Department Leader's classrooms and the main school office.
+All members of staff at Garlinge Primary School and Nursery attend annual Child Protection training and have been made aware of the requirement to read and understand Part 1 and Annex A of the DfE Keeping Children Safe in Education 2023 document.
+Staff who work directly with children have also been made aware of the requirement to read Annex B from KCSIE 2023.
+These documents are available online at; Keeping children safe in education - GOV.UK (www.gov.uk), on the intranet or a hard copy can be found in the staffroom, Inclusion office, Department Leader's classrooms and the main school office.